Chris Taylor Player Props: Dodgers vs. Padres

-On Friday, Chris Taylor (hitting .303 in his past 10 games) and the Los Angeles Dodgers play the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 9:40 PM ET.
+On Saturday, Chris Taylor (.371 on-base percentage in past 10 games, 103 points above season-long percentage) and the Los Angeles Dodgers play the San Diego Padres, whose starting pitcher will be Blake Snell.
+First pitch is at 8:40 PM ET.

-He had two hits (going 2-for-3 with a triple) in his most recent game against the Phillies.
+In his most recent game he had a hitless showing (0-for-1) against the Padres.

 Chris Taylor Game Info & Props vs. the Padres